Deyht/CIANNA/README.md

      Edit cuda_arg="...":
      - Update the -arch parameter to fit your GPU architecture (sm_35 and bellow are not supported)
      - Add -D CUDA_OLD if using CUDA < 11.1
-     - Add -D GEN_VOLTA (Volta, Pascal, Turing) or -D GEN_AMPERE (Ampere only) for various mixed precision type support)
+     - Add -D GEN_VOLTA (Volta, Pascal, Turing) or -D GEN_AMPERE (Ampere only) for various mixed precision type support

 3. Use the *compile.cp* command with the appropriate arguments in order to compile the source code.
 Each of the following optional argument adds support for a given compute method
-   - CUDA 	   : compile additional cuda files
+   - CUDA 	   : compile additional CUDA files
    - OPEN_MP   : add multi-thread for some operations (for C_NAIV and C_BLAS)
-   - BLAS 	   : add OpenBLAS gemm (mutli-threaded) operations
+   - BLAS 	   : add OpenBLAS gemm (multi-threaded) operations
    - PY_INTERF : build the Python interface at the end (need modifications described in step 5)

    Multiple parameters can be used at the same time: